Vision and history

 Our vision of the future

 Hyundai Motor Company strives for freedom of movement for all.
-This is to be achieved by investing in mobility services, building close relationships with leading mobility providers and extending its role beyond the automotive sector.
-Society will play a leading role in transforming a global society into clean energy by contributing to making hydrogen an economically viable energy source.
+We invest in mobility services, build strong partnerships with leading providers, and expand our reach beyond the automotive industry.
+We aim to be a key player in the transition to clean energy and contribute to making hydrogen an accessible and economically viable energy source.

 Our vision is progress for humanity